cewing/training.python_web/source/presentations/session04.rst

     socket.getaddrinfo('127.0.0.1', 80)

-.. class:: incremental
+.. rst-class:: build

 This provides all you need to make a proper connection to a socket on a remote host.
 The value returned is a tuple of:

-.. class:: incremental
+.. rst-class:: build

 * socket family
 * socket type